-We’re getting ready for Easter with a fun Mix & Match Easter Egg Hunt.
+We’re getting ready for Easter with a fun Easter egg hunt.
 I’ve mixed up the egg’s colors and the kids are on a hunt to find their match.
 Hopefully they’ll learn more about colors while having fun finding Easter eggs.

 Supplies for Easter Egg Color Hunt:

 - one package candy to fill the eggs

 1. Start by opening up and pulling apart each Easter egg.
 You may have to give it a little tug, as many are permanently attached.

 2. Now you need to place a treat or two inside each egg.
 This can be any candy or treat you have.

 3. Mix and match each part of the plastic eggs.
 Try your best to make each egg have a different color top and bottom.
 We were able to make that happen with 10 plastic eggs.
 But if you have more eggs and more kids, you can make two of the same if you need to.